brettybop/alpaca-trading-performance-dashboard/README.md

 ## 🥷 Key SKills Demonstrated

-This project demonstrates:
+**This project demonstrates:**

-Python ETL development
+- Python ETL development

-extracting live broker data from Alpaca
+- extracting live broker data from Alpaca

-transforming raw order history into analytics-ready trade tables
+- transforming raw order history into analytics-ready trade tables

-exporting reproducible CSV outputs for BI consumption
+- exporting reproducible CSV outputs for BI consumption

-Trading analytics
+- Trading analytics

-FIFO trade reconstruction
+- FIFO trade reconstruction

-realized PnL logic
+- realized PnL logic

-expectancy, profit factor, win/loss analysis
+- expectancy, profit factor, win/loss analysis

-intraday timing analysis
+- intraday timing analysis

-Power BI development
+- Power BI development

-DAX-based KPI modeling
+- DAX-based KPI modeling

-dimensional reporting with date/hour/weekday tables
+- dimensional reporting with date/hour/weekday tables

-matrix heatmaps, time-series visuals, and performance dashboards
+- matrix heatmaps, time-series visuals, and performance dashboards

 ## 🔑 Why This Project Matters

-Most trading dashboards stop at simple profit summaries.

-This project goes further by asking:
+**This project goes further by asking:**

-when does the strategy work?
+- when does the strategy work?

-where is the timing edge?
+- where is the timing edge?

-which symbols actually contribute to results?
+- which symbols actually contribute to results?

-how stable is the performance through time?
+- how stable is the performance through time?

 By combining Python-based transformation logic with Power BI reporting, this project turns raw broker data into a reusable analytics workflow.

 ## 🎛️ How to Refresh the Dashboard

 Update the YAML config with the desired date window and credentials

+1.)
 Run the Python ingestion script
-Save or replace the generated CSV output in the connected OneDrive folder Open the Power BI report and refresh the dataset
+2.)
+Save or replace the generated CSV output in the connected OneDrive folder 3.)
+Open the Power BI report and refresh the dataset.
+Connector must point to the folder containing the CSV.
+Can setup gateway if needed.
-This makes it easy to rerun the pipeline and keep the dashboard current.

 ## 👮 Security / Notes

-Real API credentials are not stored in this repository The tracked YAML file should be an example config only Sensitive or personal account details should be excluded from public sample data where needed
+- Real API credentials are not stored in this repository
+- The tracked YAML file should be an example config only
+- Sensitive or personal account details should be excluded from public sample data where needed

 ##  📈 Future Improvements

-Possible next enhancements:
+**Possible next enhancements:**

-broker-agnostic ingestion layer
+- broker-agnostic ingestion layer

-strategy tagging by setup type
+- strategy tagging by setup type

-rolling expectancy / rolling win-rate windows
+- rolling expectancy / rolling win-rate windows

-drawdown depth and recovery duration measures
+- drawdown depth and recovery duration measures

-database-backed storage instead of flat CSV export
+- database-backed storage instead of flat CSV export